fabien-ors/pyswigex/README.md

 │       └── yourcode.py
 └── tests/
 ```
-All the following commands are executed from the packaging_tutorial directory
+All the following commands are executed from the packaging_tutorial directory.

 ### Github repository creation:
 ```sh